Score-based Membership Inference on Diffusion Models

 \section{Background and Related Work}

 \textbf{Diffusion Models:} Our membership inference work is specific to diffusion-based generative image models.
-Originally introduced as score-based generative models (without the explicit connection to the Diffusion model) in \cite{song2019generative}, a very large number of publications have explored variations of these models since that point \citep{song2019generative, ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion, rombach2022high}.
+Originally introduced as score-based generative models (without the explicit connection to the Diffusion model) in \citet{song2019generative}, a very large number of publications have explored variations of these models since that point \citep{song2019generative, ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion, rombach2022high}.

 While each contribution has its own particular training paradigm and architecture, our attack applies to the broad class of models that estimate a gradient flow field $\hat\varepsilon(x,t)$ at points $x$ for a smoothing parameter/diffusion time $t$ that approximates the gradient of the smoothed log-likelihood, $\nabla \log (p(x) * \mathcal{K}(t))$ (\cite{kamb2024analytic}, or Appendix A.4), which is often induced by a conceptual and/or training-time ``forward'' noise process $x_{t} = \sqrt{\bar{\alpha}_t} x_0 + \sigma_t\varepsilon$ and a ``backward'' de-noising process similar to denoising auto-encoder processes \citep{alain2014regularized}.
 These may be variance-preserving or variance-exploding \citep{song2020score}, based on the exact parameterization of the noise schedule.
-In this work we directly use weights from the following models: DDPM~\citep{ho2020denoising}, Guided Diffusion ~\citep{dhariwal2021diffusion}, Latent Diffusion Model (LDM)~\citep{esser2021taming}, and Stable Diffusion~\citep{rombach2022high}.
+In this work we directly use weights from the following models: DDPM~\citep{ho2020denoising}, Guided Diffusion ~\citep{dhariwal2021diffusion}, Latent Diffusion Model~\citep{esser2021taming}, and Stable Diffusion~\citep{rombach2022high}.
 Each of these directly estimate the noise vector $\varepsilon$ using a neural network $\hat{\varepsilon}(x,t)$.
 Our method manipulates $x$ and $t$ and analyze the networks' outputs, but otherwise is agnostic to the exact architecture and weights.

-Latent Diffusion Models \citep{esser2021taming,rombach2022high} perform their forward process on the latent space of some encoder-decoder structure (usually a Variational Auto-encoder \citep{kingma2013auto}).
-As we show, this encoder-decoder structure appears to be robust to membership inference, even though the particular diffusion model on its own may not be.
+Latent Diffusion Models \citep{esser2021taming,rombach2022high} perform their forward process on the latent space of some encoder-decoder structure (usually a Variational Auto-encoder \citep{kingma2013auto}). ~\citet{rao2026latent} has shown, this encoder-decoder structure appears to be closely related to membership inference.